A dress of many patterns

 Would you be interested in joining in this creative reconstruction project?
 Needle workers & stitchers of all technique and skill level are welcome to join.
 The museum has a wealth of vintage textile items (such as knitting, quilting, crochet, embroidery) and you are sure to see a stitched item that would inspire you.

 I’ve put together a number of the images of needlework textiles items from their collection.
-I’ve tried to include examples of crochet, knit, tatting, lace, embroidery, and quilting.
+I’ve tried to include examples of crochet, knit, tatting, lace, and embroidery.
 There are many more textiles in the museum.
 Have a look at these examples…

 heirloom counterpane dresser scarfa portion of the counterpane baby blanketTidy Chair Back Pattern